ross-walendziak/Liquor-Sales-Data-Visualization/README.md

 * Packages: ggplot2, lemon, gridExtra, ggrepel, scales

 # Data Management:
-* The sales and items files were merged together on "item.id"
+* The sales and items data files were merged together on "item.id"
 * The date variable was converted to date object.
 * Factor variables were created for the day of the week, month of the year and quarter of the year.
 * A random sample of the bottom 95% of the data is taken for astetic display of the scatter plot.